 “The only time the casting of a role is based on nationality is if it is specifically referenced by the playwright, essential to the storytelling and called for in the text that it must be a person of a definite ethnicity,” Moore said.
 “In my experience, I can only think of one such occasion where this was the case.”

 Last year, the popular musical “Hamilton” sparked controversy when it issued a casting call looking specifically for non-white actors.
-Critics of the action said it was reverse racism, a term used to describe prejudice against members of a majority ethnic group, and argued it hurt efforts to foster diversity.
-Some theater critics specifically praised “Hamilton” for its casting of people of color to portray America’s Founding Fathers.
+Critics of the action called it reverse racism, a term used to describe prejudice against members of a majority ethnic group and argued it hurt efforts to foster diversity.
+Some theater critics have specifically praised “Hamilton” for its casting of people of color to portray America’s Founding Fathers.

 “Regarding the nationality of leads, white people might have a slight advantage in that area since the roles portray white people a lot of the time,” Jacob Tucker ’17 said.
 “But ultimately, a lot more of the people who even audition for theater are white, so if there’s an imbalance in the kids auditioning, then that same imbalance isn’t unreasonable in terms of casting.”